wp-plugins/all-in-one-wp-security-and-firewall/readme.txt

 None

 == Changelog ==

+= 3.7.1 =
+- Fixed a minor bug: dashboard link was pointing to the wrong tab for the "Logged In Users" tab.
+- Fix a bug with the login page captcha.
+The captcha wansn't shown if the rename login page feature was enabled at the same time.

 = 3.7 =
 - Added new feature - 404 detection.
 This allows you to log 404 events and block selected IPs.
 This feature can be found in the Firewall menu.